 an ASHA member or in good standing with ASHA.
 No team may allow a player to participate in ASHA sanctioned games who are not also ASHA members or in good standing.

-Team Transfer - After the start of the first game, no transfers will be made between house teams within a division (excluding Mites) unless approved by the player's parents, the Coaches of the teams affected and the DSA Board.
+Team Transfer - After the start of the first game, no transfers will be made between house teams within a division unless approved by the player's parents, the Coaches of the teams affected and the DSA Board.

 Player Attendance -Player attendance at all practices, games and tournaments is mandatory unless excused by the Coach.
 For the parents who will not be traveling to away games and tournaments, inform your player's Coaches.
 Coaches are encouraged to have player/parent contracts stating their team requirements and will provide a copy to the DSA Board prior to parent meetings.

-Dual Participation - Participation on a youth team and a high school team is not permitted unless the High School Coach has cut the player from the team for other than discipline problems or poor grades unless approved by all coaches involved.
-Our program is to support the High School and the HS hockey team.

-Number of Games/Scrimmages - A target number of games per division are as follows: Atoms (10 scrimmages); Mites (15 games); Squirts (21 games); Pee Wee and Bantams (27 games).

 Length of Games/Stoppage of Clock - All Division games will be played in accordance with current ASHA guidelines.
 All games will have a designated length of time and will not be allowed to run over this time.
 If necessary, the referee will announce the shortened third period to accommodate this time limit.
 If for any reason a game must be terminated, USA Hockey rules will apply. (i.e.: two periods constitute a legal game).
 The above times apply to DSA House and House tournament games.

 Line Changes -Line changes will be at the direction of the Coach or his/her appointed assistant.
 It is DSA's intentions that all players receive fair playing time to promote player development throughout the season.

-Make-Up Games-Coaches will be notified by the Scheduler ofhe date set for a makeup game.
-An inadequate number of players is not a valid reason for rescheduling a game.
-It is possible that gameslost to cold weather may not be made up due to lack of ice time.
+Make-Up Games-Coaches will be notified by the Scheduler of the date set for a makeup game.

 Protested Game a) A protest shall be considered only when based on the violation of interpretation of a playing rule or use of an ineligible player.
 No protest shall be considered on a decision involving